resero-labs/docker-utils/README.md

 into the container for use in the Juypter notebook environment.
 There are a couple of environment variable to be aware of with this command:

+`create-dock` will start an ec2 instance that can be used for remote docking.
+This instance is configured to provide secure interaction with the docker server, as well as to support GPU utliziation (`-g` option with `run-image`)

+`stop-dock` will change the instances state of a remote dock to `stopped`

+`start-dock` will change the instance state of a remote dock to `running`

+`destroy-dock` will terminate a remote dock instance and delete any local configuration files

+`ssh-dock` opens a terminal on the remote dock with ssh

 * DOCKER_DS_DONT_PULL - if set, the version of rappdw/docker-ds currently available will be used rather than pulling the latest version from docker hub.
 * DOCKER_DS_DIFFS - if set,